HongduanTian/Dense-Sparse-Dense-Reptile/README.md

 ## Getting the data
 ### miniimagenet dataset
-The [fetch_data.sh](fetch_data.sh) script creates a `data/` directory and downloads Mini-ImageNet into it.
+Run [fetch_data.sh](fetch_data.sh) script to acquire the dataset needed in the experiments.
+The script file creates a `data/` directory and downloads miniimagenet into it.
-The data is on the order of 5GB, so the download takes 10-20 minutes on a reasonably fast internet connection.
+The size of dataset is about 5GB, so it takes about 10-20 min to download this dataset on a reasonably fast internet connection.

 ### tieredimagenet dataset
 Please download the compressed tar files from: https://github.com/renmengye/few-shot-ssl-public